 We recommend you support Marine Dynamics Shark Tours, who are importantly putting a huge focus on conservation as well as providing a tourist experience.

-- Daytrip to Hermanus to see whales
+- Daytrip to Hermanus to see the whales

-Wedged between the mountains and the sea, the quaint hamlet of Hermanus has been rated by the World Wildlife Fund (WWF) as one of the twelve best whale watching locations in the world, and is often regarded as the heart of the whale route.
+Wedged between the mountains and the sea, the quaint hamlet of Hermanus has been rated by the World Wildlife Fund (WWF) as one of the twelve best whale watching locations in the world and is often regarded as the heart of the whale route.

 This story-book fishing village along the southern coast is arguably one of the Western Cape’s most breathtaking destinations and is complemented by a range of fine restaurants, art galleries, boutiques and more.
 The best time to enjoy whale watching in Hermanus is between July and November either from land, by boat or from the air via a scenic flight.

-- Winetasting in Winelands
+- Winetasting in the Winelands

-Apart from Cape Town’s idyllic beaches, majestic mountains and adventures around every corner, the Cape Winelands offer tasting of the region’s world class wines, at the beautiful wine farms and cordon bleu restaurants along the wine routes.
+Apart from Cape Town’s idyllic beaches, majestic mountains and adventures around every corner, the Cape Winelands offer tasting of the region’s world-class wines, at the beautiful wine farms and cordon bleu restaurants along the wine routes.
 The scenic beauty is quite breathtaking and historic towns along the way are worth exploration.
 All this is within an hour or two’s drive of Cape Town’s city centre.